-Chicken Stroganoff with Mushrooms is a savory and creamy pasta dish.
+Chicken Stroganoff is a savory and creamy pasta dish.
 Chicken breast and onion are mixed with a thick mushroom sauce loaded with flavor.

 To make this stroganoff recipe, you will need the following (scroll down to the recipe below for exact quantities):